Utilities and Transport

 CDS: Digital partner of choice

-Companies that understand their customers, can deal with regulatory requirements and are able to align their services and customer contact channels will become the winners in todayâ€™s fast changing marketplace.
+Companies that understand their customers, can deal with regulatory requirements and are able to align their services and customer contact channels will become the winners in today’s fast changing marketplace.

-For many, the aspiration is to use digital as the business enabler to drive future customer and stakeholder engagements to transform their business.
+With lead tables and financial penalties now common there is no place to hide.
+For many companies in the utilities and transport sector, the aspiration is to use digital as the business enabler to drive future customer and stakeholder engagements to transform a business.

 - developing multi-channel capability

 - utilising customer data more effectively through integration with CRM systems to deliver a more personalised online customer experience.

 It is proven that the companies which best understand the needs of their customers and are better able to align their services and customer contact channels will become the future winners in today’s marketplace.